 The Investments Supporting Partnerships In Recovery Ecosystems (INSPIRE) is an initiative addressing the substance use disorder crisis by creating or expanding a recovery ecosystem that will lead to workforce entry or re-entry.
 Successful projects will support the post-treatment to employment continuum, as well as initiatives designed to coordinate, or link, recovery services and training that support the recovery ecosystem.

 Recovery-to-Work Listening Sessions

-Substance Abuse Advisory Council
+Substance Use Disorder Advisory Council

-ARC formed the Substance Abuse Advisory Council—a volunteer advisory group of community leaders from a variety of Regional sectors—to offer additional guidance and recommendations for ARC’s recovery ecosystem support.
+ARC formed the Substance Use Disorder Advisory Council—a volunteer advisory group of community leaders from a variety of Regional sectors—to offer additional guidance and recommendations for ARC’s recovery ecosystem support.
 The Council convened in May 2019 and presented their recommendations for supporting a robust recovery ecosystem to ARC in August 2019.

 Opioids in Appalachia: The Role of Counties in Reversing a Regional Epidemic